YannickKae/Multivariate-Forecasting-VAR-vs.-LSTM/README.md

 ### Multivariate LSTM

-Next, we applied a Multivariate LSTM model for forecasting the factors.
+Next, I applied a Multivariate LSTM model for forecasting the factors.
 We followed these steps:

 1. Scale the dataset using the MinMaxScaler.
 2. Split the dataset into training and testing sets.